mizhael-dev/MyRPG/PRD.md

   - Weapon position:
   - Stance:

-IMPORTANT: More ideas are being drafted in Path: Combat_Ideas
+IMPORTANT: More ideas are being drafted in Folder: Combat_ideas.
+Files are numbered to reflect how ideas evolve.
+Combat1.md was the first file, next was Combat2.md

 ##### Resource consumption